dflaten/dflaten.dev/src/lib/blog/posts/self-hosted-image-service.md

 upgrade to get more video storage but it would cost 60$ per year for 1 TB of video.

-Instead of doing this I'm moving to using a self hosted option where I will use my Ubuntu based server with a 2 TB drive to store photos and videos with a backup to the could somewhere.
+Instead of doing this I'm moving to using a self hosted option where I will use my Ubuntu based server with a 2 TB drive to store photos and videos with a backup to the could somewhere for long term storage.
 I evaluated two options for cloud storage:

 1. S3 Glacier - Deep Archive for long term storage.
 2. Backblaze